 BECO provides electricity services to the entire city of Mogadishu except for government agencies, telecommunications companies and major hotels that own private electric generators.

-Mr Kadiye he is -old business owner who returned to Mogadishu in June after living in the United Kingdom for 15 years, said the high cost of electricity is negatively impacting his ability to create jobs.
+Mr Kadiye he is -old business owner who returned to Mogadishu in June after living in the United Kingdom for 15 years, said the high cost of electricity is negatively impacting his ability to create jobs and in turn this is hurting people being able to survive as well as himself, considering the cost of living now.

 Salad opened the Barrow Ice Factory, which serves hotels, restaurants and traders who then resell the ice in neighbourhoods.